Life Changes: What if I Work After Retirement?

-Note: Should you become employed by a school district or BOCES, Section 217 of the RSSL requires your employer to report annually to the Retirement System all public retirees (including independent contractors and consultants) on their payroll during the previous calendar year.
+Note: Section 217 of the RSSL requires school districts and BOCES to report annually to the Retirement System all public retirees (including independent contractors and consultants) on their payroll during the previous calendar year.
 In addition, they must notify us when a NYSLRS retiree earns more than the Section 212 limit, currently $30,000.

 How Your Benefits Are Affected

 Under RSSL Section 212, you may return to public employment, earn up to the annual amount set by law, and continue to receive your retirement benefit.
 We publish the yearly earnings limit in our Retiree Notes newsletter and in your Retiree Annual Statement.

 Your earnings are generally not limited by Section 212 beginning the calendar year you turn 65.
 However, if you are under the age of 65 and earn more than the Section 212 limit during a calendar year, you may:

 - Pay back to the Retirement System an amount equal to the retirement benefit you received after you reached the mandated limit.
 If you continue to work, your retirement benefit will be suspended.

 - Rejoin the Retirement System, in which case your retirement benefit will stop.

 Note: If you are a retired New York State or municipal police officer employed by a school district as a school resource officer, the Section 212 earnings limitation may not apply to you provided your employer receives prior approval from the Commissioner of Education.
 If you earn more than the Section 212 limit but did not receive an exemption from the Commissioner of Education, your benefit will be reduced or suspended.